-- A medication will be applied to the treatment area.
-This will typically take between 30-60 minutes to be absorbed.
+A medication will be applied to the treatment area.
+This will typically take between 90 minutes to be absorbed.
 Please bring a good book, your computer or something to entertain you if you wish!
 We have wi-fi.

-- A blue light will be shined on the treatment area for about 17 minutes.
+A red light will be shined on the treatment area for about 20 minutes.
 This will activate the medication.

 After Your Treatment

-- For 48 hours after your treatment, don’t expose the treated area to bright light.
-This includes: sunlight (even through car winodws), bright indoor lights (such as medical exam lights).
+For 48 hours after your treatment, don’t expose the treated area to bright light.
+This includes: sunlight (even through car windows), bright indoor lights (such as medical exam lights).
 Normal house lighting is okay.
-If it’s necessary to be outside, make sure to wear a broad spectrum sunscreen of SPF 30 and above, a wide brimmed hat and/or sun protective clothing.
+Plan to be indoors at all times while the sun is out.
+After 48 hours you may go about activities as usual.

-- For a few days, you may experience: redness (like a bad sunburn), swelling, peeling, crusting, mild itching.
+For up to 7-10 days you may experience: redness (like a bad sunburn), swelling, peeling, crusting, mild itching.
 The burning and stinging you experienced during treatment may last for up to 24 hours.

-- Follow these steps to care for the treated area: Apply a cool compress to the a few times a day for the first 24 hours.
+Follow these steps to care for the treated area: Apply a cool compress to the a few times a day for the first 24 hours.
 Starting the day after your treatment, use a gentle, fragrance-free cleanser to clean the treated area.
 Use a clean towel to pat your skin dry, do not rub or scrub.
 Apply a thick moisturizer, such as Cetaphil or Vaseline, to the area to keep your skin moist.
-If a scab forms, apply Vaseline to it (do not pick it off).
+If a scab forms, apply Vaseline to it .

 Follow up in 1 month.
 The treatment typically will clear around 80% of lesions.